1968 - 2001

 American Sports Figure Diane Whipple was born Diane Alexis Whipple on 21st January, 1968 in Princeton, New Jersey and passed away on 26th Jan 2001 San Francisco, CA aged 33.
 She is most remembered for Dog attack victim.
 Her zodiac sign is Aquarius.

-Diane Whipple is a member of the following lists: American LGBT people, 1968 births and American LGBT sportspeople.
+Diane Whipple is a member of the following lists: American LGBTQ people, 1968 births and American LGBTQ sportspeople.

 Contribute